Costs of studying & living

 We offer hundreds of scholarships across all levels and fields of study, including scholarships exclusively for secondary school students in Melbourne's west.

-We offer also free financial advice from trained professionals, who can advise you on strategies for budgeting study-related and living costs.
+We offer also free financial information, who can advise you on strategies for budgeting study-related and living costs.

 Government support